ibm-cloud-docs/devsecops/devsecops-custom-deployment.md

 2. [Attach a cluster to a cluster group](/docs/satellite?topic=satellite-setup-clusters-satconfig#setup-clusters-satconfig-access), which grants {{site.data.keyword.satelliteshort}} Config access to manage the resources within the cluster.

-As an advanced configuration, you can also deploy the application to compute infrastructure in your on-premises data center or other cloud providers by using ({{site.data.keyword.satellitelong_notm}})(/docs/satellite?topic=satellite-getting-started].
+As an advanced configuration, you can also deploy the application to the compute infrastructure in your on-premises data center or other cloud providers by using [{{site.data.keyword.satellitelong_notm}}](/docs/satellite?topic=satellite-getting-started).

 1. [Create a {{site.data.keyword.satelliteshort}} location](/satellite/locations/create){: external} for the compute infrastructure in your on-premises data center or other cloud providers by using predefined templates.